anondo1969/baseline-emotion-recognizer/README.md

 Further Reading
 ================

-For gaining a deeper knowledge these links are may be helpful,
+For gaining a deeper knowledge these links can be helpful,

 1. http://www.audeering.com/research-and-open-source/files/openSMILE-book-latest.pdf